Residential Alcohol Rehab Treatment Explained

 Residential alcohol addiction treatment costs can vary hugely from one facility to another.

 Very approximately, treatment costs can range from between £4,000 and £15,000 per month, depending on factors including the nature of the facility, the type of treatment and medication provided, and optional extras.
-To get more precise costs, speak directly with any treatment facility you are considering attending or contact an addiction specialist.

 How to Choose an Alcohol Residential Rehab